The architecture of production

 Production enablers (upper right)

-Translates needs of system of interest into actual “means of production” (resources, infrastructure, capabilities)
+Translates needs of system of interest into actual Means of Production (resources, infrastructure, capabilities)

 Includes a provisioning delay, depicting the real-world lead time to hire/train, procure hardware, and deploy processes